df <- as.data.frame(o_nca)

 ---

 `as.data.frame(o_nca)` returns the individual (subject-level) long-format table.
-This is the primary output for PP domain construction:
+This is the primary output for PP domain construction.
+The `PPTESTCD` and `PPORRES` columns are already CDISC-named, so no renaming is needed:

 ```{r extract-individual}